History of Fatigue Analysis

 The fatigue design life evaluation procedures in Section III of the ASME Boiler and Pressure Vessel Code were originally developed in the U.S. Naval Nuclear Program.
 Those involved included Dr. Bill O’Donnell, (Bernie) Langer, W.E.
 (Bill) Cooper and James (Jim) Farr – who, in the late 1950’s and early 1960’s developed the initial formulation of this technology in the Tentative Structural Design Basis for Reactor Pressure Vessels and Directly Associated Components, which became known as “SDB-63.”

-O’Donnell Consulting performs engineering design and analysis – including fatigue analysis on numerous components.
+O’Donnell Consulting performs engineering design and analysis – including fatigue analysis on components including pressure vessels and heat exchangers.